-Advantages and Applications of Photometric Titrations

-- 1. Usually, photometric titrations are more accurate than visual titrations because the titration curve gives average result. - 2.
-The presence of other absorbing components or dark solutions do not affect the titration since we measure the relative change in absorbance. - 3.
-It does not required that the analyte be absorbing species since there is one of the participants in the titration reaction absorbs. - 4.
-Titration reactions that are not complete at the end point can not be performed by visual titrations but are well suited for spectrophotometric titrations.
-Only few points at the beginning and end of the titration, well away from the equivalence point where the reaction is more complete, are necessary.
+Advantages and Applications of Photometric Titrations - 1.
+Usually, photometric titrations are more accurate than visual titrations. - 2.
+Photometric titrations are faster than visual titrations as only few points at the beginning and end of the titration is necessary.
+Extrapolation of the straight lines will intersect at the end point. - 3.
+Titration reactions that are slow at the end point can not be performed by visual titrations but are well suited for spectrophotometric titrations.
+Only few points at the beginning and end of the titration, well away from the equivalence point where the reaction is slow, are necessary.
 Extrapolation of the straight lines will intersect at the end point.
-Therefore, dilute solutions or weak acids and bases can be also titrated spectrophotometrically. - 5.
-It can be easily automated.

-LAB WORK SPECTROPHOTOMETRIC DETERMINATION OF IRON USING 1,10PHENANTHROLINE

-GOALS AND OBJECTIVES

-Goals

-To become familiar with basic methods in UV-Visible molecular absorption spectrophotometry for quantitative chemical analysis

-Objectives

-Obtain absorption spectrum of the tris(1,10-phenanthroline)iron(II) complex and determine the analytical wavelength

-Determine percent iron in a solid sample

-The first step of an analytical procedure in UV-Vis spectroscopy is to find the wavelength that yields maximum absorbance.
+Therefore, dilute solutions or weak acids and bases can be also titrated spctrophotometrically.
+LAB WORK SPECTROPHOTOMETRIC DETERMINATION OF IRON USING 1,10-PHENANTHROLINE GOALS AND OBJECTIVES Goals To become familiar with basic methods in UV-Visible molecular absorption spectrophotometry for quantitative chemical analysis Objectives Obtain absorption spectrum of the tris(1,10phenanthroline)iron(II) complex and determine the analytical wavelength Determine percent iron in a solid sample The first step of an analytical procedure in UV-Vis spectroscopy is to find the wavelength that yields maximum absorbance.
 This is done by scanning through the UV or Vis range, depending on the characteristics of the absorbing species.
 The spectrum is plotted with absorbance on the Y-axis and the wavelength on the X-axis.
 Then the wavelength that yields maximum absorbance is chosen for further work.
 This also gives maximum molar absorptivity.

-TRIS(1,10-PHENANTHOLINE)IRON(II)

-$A = \varepsilon b c$
+TRIS(1,10-PHENANTHOLINE)IRON(II) $\mathsf{A} = \varepsilon b c$